dosyago/WeirdJSON/README.md

 A menagerie of strange, encoded JSONs, for connoisseurs.

+# what?

 JSON superset, supporting BigInts, TypedArrays, null, undefined and Symbol.

 Supports the full 17-plane Unicode 13, and codes it down to ASCII without Base64.
+HUZZAH!

 ## testimonials